Regent Nursing School Student Will Graduate With Her Twin Daughters

 A Vision and a Commitment

-Kandi believes God placed five desires in her heart when she was a little girl, even before she was saved – marrying a pastor, having a large family, she had an innate knowledge that she would have a pair of twins, nursing, and traveling.
+Kandi believes God placed five desires in her heart when she was a little girl, even before she was saved – marrying a pastor, having a large family that included twins, nursing, and traveling.
 She did marry a pastor, who, like her, is from Minnesota.
-Committed to raising their family for the Lord, they wrote on a piece of paper a list of things they wanted their children to be like by the time they were 30.
+Committed to raising their family for the Lord, they wrote on a piece of paper a list of qualities they wanted their children to have by the time they were 30.
 They committed that list to the Lord.

 Twenty-nine years later, Mr. and Mrs. Puder are witnessing their investment coming to fruition.
 Four of their children have studied at Regent University and are pursuing their passion for media arts.
 In addition, their twins are in the M.A. in Law program at Regent’s School of Law.
 And in 2019, their oldest daughter gave them a cherished gift – their first grandbaby.